Jyoti-Bansal98/Post-Covid-Global-Layoff-Trends-Analysis/README.md

 ##  📌  Time-Based Analysis
 ###  🗓️  Year-wise Layoffs Trend
 <img src="images/lineplot%20for%20Year-wise%20Total%20Layoffs.png" alt = "Year-wise Layoffs" width = "600"/>
+The year-wise trend reveals a sharp surge in layoffs, peaking in **2023** with over 300,000 job cuts.
+Between 2021 and 2023, workforce reductions accelerated dramatically, largely reflecting the prolonged impact of the COVID-19 pandemic on global businesses and its aftereffects shook the job market.
+This highlights how economic recovery was uneven, with many industries forced to downsize even after the initial crisis and the employees ended up paying the price.

 ##  📌  Industry & Company Analysis
 ###  🏭  Top Industry by Total Layoffs Each Year
 <img src="images/Barplot%20for%20Top%20Industry%20by%20Total%20Layoffs%20Each%20Year.png" alt = "Industry-wise Layoffs" width = "600"/>
+Breaking it down year by year.
+Layoffs didn't hit every industry equally.
+In 2020, **Travel** was worst affected, followed by **Consumer** in 2021 and **Retail** in 2022.
+By 2023, layoffs spread broadly across sectors, but in **2024-2025, Hardware** clearly became the Hardest hit, showing how the impact of the pandemic kept shifting over time.

 ###  🏢  Top Companies by Funding: Total Layoffs
 <img src="images/Top%2010%20Companies%20by%20Funding%20and%20Layoffs.png" alt = "Company-wise Layoffs" width = "600"/>
+Looking at the top 10 companies, some interesting contrasts emerge.
+Netflix raised the highest funding yet had the fewest layoffs, while Meta faced the largest cuts.
+Flipkart, despite the lowest funding, also kept layoffs low.
+This highlights that funding isn’t everything, strategy and timing play a big role.

 ##  📌  Stage-wise Layoffs Trend & Funding Analysis
 ###  💰  Stage-wise Total Layoffs vs Funds Raised
 <img src="images/Stage-wise%20Total%20Layoffs%20vs%20Funds%20Raised.png" alt = "stage-wise Layoffs" width = "600"/>
+When we look at total layoffs alongside company stage and funding, a clear pattern emerges: Post-IPO companies not only had the highest layoffs but also raised the most funding—over 1.75 (Million $).
+While Series I startups experienced the fewest layoffs, which aligns with their comparatively lower funding.

 ##  📌  Percentage Layoffs Analysis
 ###  🏢  Company Layoffs: Total vs Avg % Laid Off
 <img src="images/Total%20vs%20Avg%20%25%20Laid%20off.png" alt = "Total vs Avg % Layoffs" width = "600"/>
+Exploring the relationship between total layoffs and percentage layoffs, we notice that most workforce reductions happened in the 0–20% range, typically involving 0–5,000 employees per record.
+Interestingly, cases where 100% of employees were laid off involve very small teams, highlighting that high-percentage layoffs are mostly limited to smaller companies, while larger layoffs tend to be partial rather than total.

+##  📊  Explore More Visualizations

+Only a few key charts are shown here.
+For the detailed visualizations with story telling insights, explore the full Jupyter Notebook [here](./notebooks/Global%20Layoff%20Analysis.ipynb) or check the [Visualizations](./images)

 ---